 Applicants must ensure that they complete and submit the online PharmD application by 11:59 p.m.
-(EST) January 10, 2020 for September 2020 start.
+(EST) January 8, 2021 for September 2021 admission.

-Supporting documents (including official transcripts, PCAT scores, proof of English proficiency, etc.) may be submitted after this date.
+Supporting documents (e.g. official transcripts, proof of English proficiency, CASPer score) may be submitted after this date.

-Remember that the online application for the PharmD program and the registration procedure for the Pharmacy College Admission Test (PCAT) are separate processes with different deadlines and fees that must be completed independently of one another.
-The final PCAT registration deadline occurs prior to the PharmD online application deadline.
+Please note that the online PharmD application and the registration procedure for the CASPer Test are separate processes, with different deadlines and fees that must be completed independently of one another.

 ($50 discount on application fee)

-Applicants must complete and submit the online application by Friday, January 10, 2020 to be considered for admission for September 2020.
+Applications become available in mid-September of each year.
+You must complete and submit the online application by Friday, January 8, 2021 to be considered for admission for September 2021.

 After completing the online application, the following information must be submitted by the relevant deadlines: